hartwigmedical/hmftools/orange/README.md

     1. Variants with synonymous impact on the canonical transcript of a reporting gene but with a reportable worst impact
     1. Variants in slice regions that are not reported in genes with splice variant reporting enabled.
  - Other regions with amps, or with deletions in other autosomal regions:
-    1. Gains in genes for which we report amplifications with a relative minimum copy number between 2.5 and 3 times ploidy are considered potentially interesting near-amplifications.
+    1. Gains in genes for which we report amplifications with a relative minimum copy number between 2.5 and 3 times ploidy.
     1. Any chromosomal band location with at least one gene lost or fully amplified is considered potentially interesting.
     A maximum of 10 additional gains (sorted by minimum copy number) and 10 additional losses are reported as potentially interesting:
         - For a band with more than one gene amplified, genes are first picked based on having clinical evidence and alternatively the